 The longest hours of my life have been while trying to sleep train my children.
 It’s made me wish that there are sleep training survival guides or a dedicated sleep training support team that delivered comfort food.

 In any case, how do you survive sleep training?
-Surviving sleep training requires time, patience, consistency, understanding, solid advice from parents who’ve been there, total mindset shift, and support system.
+Surviving sleep training requires time, patience, consistency, understanding, solid advice from parents who’ve been there, a total mindset shift, and a support system.

 So let’s help you see ways to reach all of those – just keep on reading.